cahya-wirawan/indonesian-language-models/Transformers/README.md

 language.
 For this reason, I try to train some language models myself and make them available to the public in the hope that they can be useful for Indonesian NLP research.

-A documentation and a better GPT2 Language Model trained with more indonesian datasets will follow.
+A documentation and a better GPT2 Language Model trained with more indonesian datasets (indonesian corpus from [OSCAR dataset](https://oscar-corpus.com/) is already in the plan) will follow.
 If you have dataset or just any suggestion which datasets I could use to train, just let me know and I will try to compile all datasets and to find hardware resources to train it.
 Thanks.

 ## GPT-2
 ### GPT2-small with indonesian Wikipedia